yard

 Underfed plants often have pale, yellow-green new growth first, especially on demanding feeders like sweet corn stands or heading broccoli.
 That color shift usually shows up before plants stall completely.

-Overfed plants can look deep green but soft.
-You may see floppy stems on things like tender spinach rows or burned leaf edges on potted herbs.
+Overfed plants can look deep green but soft; you may see floppy stems on tender spinach rows or burned leaf edges on potted herbs.

 • fiber_manual_recordColor check: New leaves should match older ones, not be much lighter or neon green.